Home > COVID-19 PROTOCOLS (March 2022)

 We have installed upgrades to our air handling system that have improved overall air quality and will mitigate many health risks – including coronavirus.

 And we are happy to help!
-Please email Steve Jacober, WHC’s Executive Director, or Jeff Weiss, Chairman of WHC’s Reopening Task Force and Board of Directors Officer-at-Large.
+Please email Steve Jacober, WHC’s Executive Director, or Jeff Weiss, Chairman of WHC’s COVID-19 Task Force and Board of Directors Officer-at-Large.

-New!
-Starting December 1, worship services and life cycle events may take place in the Albert and Shirley Small Chapel.
-To ensure proper physical distancing and air circulation, the maximum capacity for this space will be 75 people, including WHC clergy and staff.
+Worship services and life cycle events may take place in the Albert and Shirley Small Chapel.

 We still encourage all families to hold their services and life cycle events in Kaufmann Sanctuary.
 The sanctuary is much larger and offers a better opportunity for social distancing.